How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 • the presence of pain, which can be felt both at rest and when, for example, pressing on the problem area;

-• local hyperthermia (increased temperature of the skin);
+• local hyperthermia (increased skin temperature);

 Abscess